cuygur/explorewanchain/wallet_and_tools/wan-wallet.md

 ## Connecting a Hardware Wallet
 After the Wanchain mainnet officially moves over to proof of stake, Wan Wallet will support the Ledger hardware wallet.

-(NOTE: The current beta test version of the wallet does not support Ledger)
+(NOTE: The current version of the wallet does not support Ledger)

 ![](media/wan_wallet_11.png)